fabiuslongo/pycaspar/README.md

 ![Image 2](https://github.com/fabiuslongo/pycaspar/blob/master/images/metrics.JPG)

-For instance, considering the following sentences sharing the word "bass" and their encoding:
+For instance, considering the following sentences sharing the word "bass" (DIS_METRIC_COMPARISON = EXAMPLES) and their encoding:

 * He likes to eat a bass
 ```sh